-It's been over eight months since we first began hearing about Covid-19 and seven months since the government-enforced lockdown.
-Over the course of that time, it's no surprise that many of us have started to feel deflated and tired of the pandemic and the ever-changing restrictions that, while wholly necessary, make life less enjoyable.
+It's been nearly a year since we first began hearing about Covid-19 and first government-enforced lockdown.
+Over the course of that time, and now amid the third lockdown, it's no surprise that many of us have started to feel deflated and tired of the pandemic and the ever-changing restrictions that, while wholly necessary, make life less enjoyable.

 If you're feeling this way, understand that you're not alone.
-The World Health Organisation reports that there are so many people globally experiencing this apathy that the company has come up for a term for it, 'pandemic fatigue'.
-It is estimated to have reached over 60% of us in some cases.
+The World Health Organisation reported back in early October that there are so many people globally experiencing this apathy that the company has come up for a term for it, 'pandemic fatigue'.
+At that point, it was estimated to have reached over 60% of us in some cases.

 What is 'pandemic fatigue'?